 Restaurant Pest Control in Lakeland, FL — FDACS Programs for Polk County Food Service

 Restaurant pest control in Lakeland, FL is the most demanding category of commercial pest control because of the simultaneous pressure of continuous food prep, dishwashing, dumpster proximity, customer traffic, and Florida Department of Business and Professional Regulation (DBPR) food-safety inspection scrutiny.
 Polk County restaurants typically run weekly or bi-weekly pest control programs with detailed documentation for DBPR audit defense.
-Call the number below to be connected with an FDACS-licensed commercial pest operator.
+Enter your ZIP below to get connected with an FDACS-licensed commercial pest operator.

 Quick answer.
-Polk County restaurant pest programs: weekly inspection + treatment at $185–$485 per month for typical single-location restaurant.
-Bi-weekly at $135–$385 per month.
+Polk County restaurant pest programs: weekly inspection and treatment, priced individually by the independent licensed operator for a typical single-location restaurant, or bi-weekly service, also priced individually by the independent licensed operator.
 Programs target German cockroach, fruit flies, drain flies, mice, and ant pressure with chemistry that meets FDA/DBPR food-service restrictions.

 Restaurant-specific pests